RBI Policy Chronology Summary 1997-98

 Bank rate was reduced to 9% from 10%

-Interest rate on pre-shipment export credit was reduced to 12% from 13%.
-Post shipment rupee credit interest rate reduced to 11% or less from 13% (both for loans less than 90days)
+RBI promised to reduce CRR to 8% from 10% in eight tranches between October 1997 and March 1998 (estimated liquidity infusion: INR96bn) Interest rate to banks on CRR balances was raised from 3.5% to 4% Interest rate on pre-shipment export credit was reduced to 12% from 13%.
+Post shipment rupee credit interest rate reduced to 11% or less from 13% (both for loans less than 90days) |

 RBI had started monetary easing to revitalise growth following a phase of high inflation, heavy monetary tightening and a slump in growth during the mid-1990s